LaBSo/kood.io/powertools/terms.md

 permalink: /terms/
 ---

-# KOOD.IO TERMS OF SERVICE
+# KOOD.IO POWERTOOL TERMS OF SERVICE

-Last Updated: 23.1.2021
+Last Updated: 28.2.2021

 These terms of service ("Terms") apply to your access and use of KOOD.IO PowerTools (the "Service").
 Please read them carefully.